xinychen/tracebase/README.md

 We write down the Python codes of our algorithms with NumPy package, possibly being easy for understanding each line.
 It should be no barrier for running these codes on any Python environment with a NumPy package.
 If you have any questions, feel free to create an issue in this repository.

+> Our Python implementation with `numpy` can be adapted to a GPU implementation with `cupy`, please replace `import numpy as np` by `import cupy as np`.
+It would not difficult to follow the experiment.

 - **Define functions**

 - **Test on the dataset**